Andres-MG/2023_gmm_shock_sensor/scripts/README.md

 # Scripts

-These files generate the plots of figure 9 (Cp), figures 13 &ndash 15 (BIC and feature spaces), table IV (AIC and BIC), and figure 16 (computational cost):
+These files generate the plots of figure 9 (Cp), figures 13&ndash;15 (BIC and feature spaces), table IV (AIC and BIC), and figure 16 (computational cost):

 * cp_plot.py